sdboyer/constext/README.md

 request, and the `SourceManager` itself.
 We can abstract away this complexity by having a `Context` for each, and `Cons`ing them together on a per-call basis.

+## Caveats

+_tl;dr: GC doesn't work right, so explicitly cancel constexts when done with them._

+The stdlib context packages uses internal tree-walking trickery to avoid spawning goroutines unless it actually has to.
+We can't rely on that same trickery, in part because we can't access the tree internals, but also because it's not so straightforward when multiple parents are involved.
+Consequently, `Cons()` almost always must spawn a goroutine to ensure correct cancellation behavior, whereas e.g. `context.WithCancel()` rarely has to.

+If, as in the use case above, your constext has one short-lived and one long-lived parent, and the short-lived parent is not explicitly canceled (which is typical), then until the long-lived parent is canceled, neither the constext, nor any otherwise-unreachable members of the short-lived context tree will be GCed.

+So, for now, explicitly cancel your constexts before they go out of scope, otherwise you'll leak memory.